PhillipChaffee/phillipchaffee.github.io/_posts/2019-10-0X-projects-2-3-open-life.markdown

 # 12 Startups Update/Thoughts

 - The purpose of 12 projects in 12 months is to find something you want to work on
+  - To start if you don't know where to start
   - I'm not sure it's beneficial to finish it.
   - If you find something to work on and it doesn't generate revenue, maybe it's back to 12 projects to find another idea.